Pontus Nyholm betting profile: Sony Open in Hawaii - PGA TOUR

 Nyholm's advanced stats and rankings

-- No year-to-date statistical data is available for Nyholm for the 2026 season.
+- No year-to-date statistics are available for Nyholm for the 2026 season.

 All stats in this article are accurate for Nyholm as of the start of the Sony Open in Hawaii.